mvarrieur/yankee-trail/src/pages/about/index.md

         Our floorplans are spacious, and all rooms offer a mini-fridge, microwave, Keurig coffee maker (coffee provided) and blow dryers.
 We currently offer three King rooms and seven rooms with two double (full) beds.

-        Many other amenities available upon request, such as iron and ironing boards, toiletries, etc. Air mattress/porta cribs are available for a $25 fee.
+        Many other amenities available upon request, such as iron and ironing boards, forgotten toiletries, etc.
-    - image: /img/picture2.jpg
+    - image: /img/omlet.jpg
-      text: Currently Open every FRI-SUN 7:00 - Noon.
-Our motel boasts a small on-sight breakfast restaurant, KC's Kitchen & Catering, open to our guests and the public.
-Come meet our General Manager/Chef, Rachel Robie.
-Our breakfast restaurant and catering services offer home-cooked meals made with local ingredients.
-Our hours may be for breakfast, but we offer so much more!
-Whether you are looking for take-home meals for two or for 100, you will not be disappointed with our options and the taste!
-Numerous options for BBQ Catering available.
+      text: When you come to our restaurant, you enter our home - or at least the heart of it.
+We offer real 'Mom's home cooking!'
+Start your day at the appetizer station with oven-baked pastries, fresh fruit, yogurt, granola bars, oatmeal, juice and coffee while we create your special-ordered, hot, American breakfast.
+Our aim is to get you off to a great start while you prepare to enjoy the Lakes Region and Mountain air!
 main:
-  heading: Escape to the Lakes
+  heading: Escape to the Mountains & Lakes
   description: >
     The perfect getaway.
 The Yankee Trail is in the heart of the Lakes and Mountains region of NH and offers guests all the comforts of home.
 Close to